Step Into the Work

 The 2026 SportQuest Vision Trip to Santiago, Chile brought together a team with a clear purpose.
 Nine team members from Betenbough Homes in Texas joined SportQuest leaders, Kent and Dona Wright, alongside Mynor and Rachel Mendez.
-Together, they stepped into a week designed to serve, to learn, and to support the work already established through trusted local partners.
+Together, they stepped into a week focused on serving, learning, and supporting the work trusted local partners lead.

 From the first day, the team did not operate as a separate group.
-They integrated into the rhythm of ministry already taking place in Santiago.
+They integrated into the rhythm of ministry already active in Santiago.

 Serving Alongside Faithful Local Leadership

 In Santiago, José and Gislaine Eyzaguirre lead steady, relational ministry through both the local church and the school community.
 José pastors Iglesia Bautista Recoleta and serves as chaplain at Colegio Echaurren, a K–12 school where he engages students daily.
 Many of these students come from broken family environments and face realities shaped by trauma, abuse, poverty, and normalized violence.
 Their openness, engagement, and willingness to connect with the team carried significant weight.
 What developed throughout the week reflected more than participation.
-It reflected trust forming in a place where trust is not easily given.
+It showed trust forming in a place where people do not give trust easily.

 The team entered that work ready to support it.

 Each morning, they stepped onto the school grounds and coached students through sports like American football, volleyball, and ultimate frisbee.
-These were not just activities.
+These activities went beyond instruction.
 They created a setting where trust formed quickly.
 Students engaged, asked questions, and opened conversations about faith and purpose.

 Work That Reflects Care for the Community